Magnús Smári

 “Not knowledge transfer — judgment transfer”

-The question driving my work: How do we deploy AI that builds human capacity instead of replacing it?
+The models are commoditising.
+The value has shifted to context, governance, and sovereignty over your own data — all of which are local and human.
+The question driving my work: how do we deploy AI that builds human capacity instead of replacing it?

 AI Project Manager